 André Kudelski started his career in 1984 at Kudelski SA, Switzerland, as a research and development engineer.
-After working in Silicon Valley, he returned to Kudelski SA in 1986 and was appointed product manager for Pay-TV products.
-From 1989 to 1990 he was the director of the Pay-TV division (then called NagraVision) before taking over the position of Chairman and CEO of Kudelski Group in 1991.
-In addition, he became Chairman and CEO of Nagra Plus SA, a joint venture of Kudelski SA and Canal Plus, in 1992.
+After working in Silicon Valley, he returned to Kudelski SA in 1986 and was appointed product manager for Pay-TV solutions.
+From 1989 to 1990 he was the director of the Pay-TV division (NagraVision) before taking over the position of Chairman and CEO of the Kudelski Group in 1991.
+In addition, he became Chairman of Nagra Plus SA, a joint venture of Kudelski SA and Canal Plus in 1992.
+He has been appointed Chairman of the Board of Directors of OPEN TV, a Nasdag listed company, controlled by Kudelski.

-Presently, André Kudelski is a Board member of Dassault Systèmes S.A., France; and Groupe Edipresse, Switzerland.
+André Kudelski serves on the Board of Directors and the Audit Committee of Dassault Systèmes SA, France, and Edipresse, Switzerland.

-In addition, he is a Board member of HSBC Private Bank Holding and a Board member of the Swiss-American Chamber of Commerce.
+Furthermore, he is a Board member of HSBC Private Bank Holding.